Johnny-Hu-406/ai-factory-detection/README.md

 ![](README_intro_img/cut_finger.png)

 - To be trained by yolov4, we cut and resize those images.
-In this task, we resize the images size to 608*608.<br>
+In this task, we will be resizing the images to a size of 608x608 pixels..<br>
 ![](README_intro_img/tar_back1.png)